People

 Postdoctoral Scientist

-Mel co-led our work discovering the biosynthesis and bioactivity of anti-inflammatory triterpenoids in Calendula officinalis (pot marigold).
-She is now a postdoctoral research associate at the Earlham Institute.
+Mel worked on terpene biosynthesis in medicinal plants.
+She is now a postdoctoral research associate at the Earlham Institute working in the biofoundry.

 Career Development Fellow

 Sarah joined the lab in 2023 with the goal of obtaining an independent fellowship to develop a research program focusing on using integrases to engineer plants, microbes, and their interactions.
-She is now a UKRI Future Leader Fellow and a group leader at the Earlham Institute.
+She is now a UKRI Future Leader Fellow and a group leader.

 Mahima 2023-2024